Once fox and corvid numbers are under control, it’s worth using tunnel traps to reduce rats, squirrels, stoats and weasels as well, says Liam Bell

 Stoats are major predators of eggs and chicks.
 We rarely see them here but they keep turning up in the traps.
-Which goes to show how misleading it can be to rely on sightings to gauge numbers, even when there are people on the ground whom you would normally expect to spot them.
+Which goes to show how misleading it can be to rely on sightings to gauge numbers.

 Catching them isn’t as easy as it may seem and while baiting traps with things such as eggs can improve the success rate the real key to catching them is a well-positioned natural-looking tunnel.

 Picking the best spot for your tunnels is something of an art and is one of those things that gets easier with experience.
 Options include gateways, gaps in hedges, siting traps alongside watercourses, building them in to stone walls and natural features such as rock piles or placing them against rabbit netting or a natural feature that will encourage them to enter the tunnel.